Factbox: Where do Trump and Biden stand on tech policy issues?

 Both Biden and Trump have blasted social media companies over their handling of political content.
 Trump, whose digital campaign helped propel him to the White House in 2016, has long accused the companies, without evidence, of censorship against conservatives.

-In 2018, Trump signed into law a bill that makes websites liable for third-party content that facilitates prostitution or sex trafficking.
-But this year, in a win for tech firms, Trump also signed a trade deal that means tech companies will have U.S.-style liability protections for online content when operating in Mexico and Canada.

 Congress has been trying to build consensus on a federal consumer privacy legislation, which the Trump administration has signaled support for.
-Biden has said the U.S. should set privacy “standards not unlike the Europeans,” an apparent reference to the European Union’s stringent General Data Protection Regulation (GDPR).
+Biden has said the United States should set privacy “standards not unlike the Europeans,” an apparent reference to the European Union’s stringent General Data Protection Regulation (GDPR).

-The Trump administration has criticized Silicon Valley over the issue of encryption, blasting Apple for what he called its refusal to unlock phones used by criminals.
+The Trump administration has criticized Silicon Valley over the issue of encryption, blasting Apple for what the president called its refusal to unlock phones used by criminals.

 Privacy advocates have also slammed the Trump administration for actions they say violate immigrants’ privacy and for repealing broadband privacy laws that required internet providers to get consumer consent before using certain types of their data.